MicrosoftDocs/memdocs/memdocs/intune/configuration/windows-health-monitoring.md

 4. Select **Create**.
 5. In **Basics**, enter the following properties:

     - **Name**: Enter a descriptive name for the profile.
 Name your policies so you can easily identify them later.
-For example, a good profile name is **Windows: Windows Health Monitoring profile**.
+For example, a good profile name is **Windows devices: Windows Health Monitoring profile**.
     - **Description**: Enter a description for the profile.
 This setting is optional, but recommended.

 6. Select **Next**.
 7. In **Configuration settings**, configure the following settings:

-    - **Health monitoring**: This feature tracks Windows updates and events  Your options:
+    - **Health monitoring**: This settings turns on health monitoring to track Windows updates and events.
+Your options:
       - **Not configured**: Intune doesn't change or update this setting.
       - **Enable**: Event information is collected from the devices, and sent to Microsoft for analytics and insights.
       - **Disable**: Event information isn't collected from the devices.